autoNumeric/autoNumeric/README.md

 Sometimes, you need to quickly calculate the product or the sum of two numbers, before entering the result in the AutoNumeric element.
 <br>
-For instance, you might ask yourself *"How many months is there in 14 years and 5 months ?"*, then you'd need to either make a mental calculation, or resort to using a calculator.
+For instance, you might ask yourself *"How many months are there in 14 years and 5 months ?"*, then you'd need to either make a mental calculation, or resort to using a calculator.
 To speed things up and provide a lean user experience, AutoNumeric provides a *formula mode* which allows you to enter and evaluate simple math expressions very quickly.

 Using our previous example, you would just need to activate the *formula mode* by entering the equal sign (`=`) key, then type `=14*12 + 5`, and finally validate that expression by using the `Enter` key, or by blurring the field.